tcurdt/jdeb/README.md

 The jars are available in the [Maven central repository](http://repo1.maven.org/maven2/org/vafer/jdeb/).

-If feel adventures or want to help out feel free to get the latest code [via git](http://github.com/tcurdt/jdeb/tree/master).
+If you feel adventurous or want to help out feel free to get the latest code [via git](http://github.com/tcurdt/jdeb/tree/master).

     git clone git://github.com/tcurdt/jdeb.git